 All 44 of San Diego County’s newly named 2016 District Teachers of the Year – which include 13 alumni from National University’s School of Education – as well as reigning 2015 San Diego County Teachers of the Year, will be recognized on the field by the Padres and National University, which is the second-largest private nonprofit university in California.

 “We are very pleased to be recognizing the wonderful work being done by these outstanding San Diego teachers, and to celebrate their dedication and commitment to students,” said Dr. Michael R. Cunningham, National University President and Chancellor of the National University System.
 “We are particularly proud that so many of these teachers are National University alumni who are part of a long legacy of award-winning principals, superintendents, and teachers.”

 National University has a strong tradition in teacher education, and is leading the national adoption of innovative programs that support inspiring teaching at all levels and also positive peer interactions among children at Pre K-6 levels.
-The programs – Sanford Inspire and Sanford Harmony – were initially developed at Arizona State University and are being disseminated through the University’s Sanford Education Center, created in 2014 through the generous support of philanthropist and entrepreneur T. Denny Sanford.
+The programs – Sanford Inspire and Sanford Harmony – were initially developed at Arizona State University and are being disseminated through the University’s Sanford Education Center.

 National University also recommends more teachers for credentials than any other single institution of higher education in California and ranks fourth nationally in terms of number of master’s degrees conferred in Teacher Education.
 Additionally, the University has the largest master’s in special education degree program in California and the second largest in the nation.

 During Friday’s game, National University will be hosting several hundred teachers and educational leaders who are alumni of its School of Education.
 The University’s School of Education Dean Judy Mantle, a distant cousin of baseball legend Mickey Mantle, is scheduled to throw out an Honorary First Pitch prior to the game.